F5CodeGuru/asm342/module1/lab1/lab1.rst

 Task 1 - Using Ansible to create a ASM Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All scripts are run from the cli (Terminal Emulator icon on the desktop) in this module.)
+All scripts in this module are run from the cli (Terminal Emulator icon on the desktop).

 Run the following command to create an ASM policy named **ansible1** (this may take a couple of minutes):